Shop ‘Til We Drop?

 Some time ago, I read a newspaper article that referred to the splendor of a shopping mall in this way: “… a pastor was so moved by the retail magnificence around, that he quoted Scripture, ‘Jesus said, I came that you may have life and have that life abundantly… and what do you suppose abundance means?
 This, of course!’”

 I was troubled by the notion that somehow our access to consumer goods is directly related to our relationship with Jesus.
 Does the abundant life really mean that Jesus came to help us shop ‘til we drop?
 I don’t think so!
-Try telling that to the millions of fellow brothers and sisters in Christ around the world who will regard themselves as blessed if they are able to eat a meal today; not to mention the millions in our own country who are simply trying to make ends meet in today’s economy.
+Try telling that to the millions of fellow brothers and sisters in Christ around the world who will regard themselves as blessed if they are able to eat a meal today; not to mention the millions in our own country who are simply trying to make ends meet.

 Jesus did come to give us life to the full, but the abundant life He was referring to is spiritual in nature.
 It’s a life where God infuses us with His Spirit, molds us into the image of Christ and overflows to others who observe and can be influenced and blessed.